The Croton: Planting, Growing and Care

 See also

-→ Many books on indoor plants exist, but we recommend THE bible on the subject: The Encyclopedia of Indoor Plants by Solène Moutardier, published by Ulmer.
+→ While many books on houseplants exist, we recommend THE bible on the subject: The Encyclopaedia of Houseplants by Solène Moutardier, published by Ulmer.

 To eliminate fungi on your croton, start by isolating the plant to prevent any spread.
 Prune the affected parts by removing leaves or stems showing suspicious spots.
 A natural treatment can be applied, such as a solution of baking soda diluted in water or a horsetail decoction, to spray on the foliage.
-It is essential to improve air circulation around the plant and avoid excessive humidity by reducing watering and ensuring the leaves do not get wet.
-Good drainage of the substrate will also limit the appearance of new fungal infections.
+It is essential to improve air circulation around the plant and avoid excessive humidity by reducing watering and taking care not to wet the leaves.
+Good drainage of the soil will also limit the appearance of new fungal infections.

-Leaf loss in a croton is often due to a sudden change in environment, inappropriate watering, or unfavourable growing conditions.
-Recent relocation, lack or excess of water, too low a temperature, or overly dry air are the most common causes.
-Insufficient light or cold draughts can also weaken the plant.
+The loss of leaves in a croton is often due to a sudden change in environment, unsuitable watering or unfavourable growing conditions.
+A recent move, lack or excess of water, too low a temperature or too dry air are the most common causes.
+A lack of light or cold draughts can also weaken the plant.
 If these factors are controlled, the croton will gradually regain its foliage.